-In this article, I’ll present a few tips and trick to help you improve your performance and increase engagement using stock images.
+In this article, I’ll present a few tips and tricks to help you improve your performance and increase engagement using stock images.

 Visual content works… better

-Research has shown that natural coloured images improve memory recognition (Journal of Experimental Psychology).
-Hence, colours helps us remember and recall.
+Research has shown that naturally colored images improve memory recognition (Journal of Experimental Psychology).
+Hence, colors help us remember and recall.

 Colors and their associated symbolism varies between people and cultures, though, as globalism expands, so does the consensus on certain traits and meanings (e.g.):